TULiberalArts/Philadelphia-Federal-Statistical-Research-Data-Center/pages/contact.md

 layout: contact
 ---

-The Philadelphia Federal Statistical Research Data Center is in the process of hiring an Administrator and appointing a faculty member to the PFSRDC Board of Directors.
-In the meantime, the Temple University community may address any questions to [Kimberly Fahey](mailto:kimberly.fahey@temple.edu).
+The Philadelphia Federal Statistical Research Data Center is in the process of hiring an Administrator.
+Professor Catherine Maclean has been appointed as Temple University’s representative on the PFSRDC Board of Directors.
+The Temple University community may address any questions to [Kimberly Fahey](mailto:kimberly.fahey@temple.edu).

 <br/>